SilveiraLeonardo/notes-forget/notes_summary_1.md

 | Learning rate | 0.1 | 0.01 | 0.01 | 0.001 | 0.001 | 0.001 | 0.001 |
 | Savings    | 0.59 | -0.11 | -0.09 | -0.74 | 0.13 | 0.57 | 0.70 |

 The savings depends on the *path* you take and at the *speed* you progress.
-So it is not a actually a measure of the knowledge of the model - and cannot be used to describe the forgetting alone.
+So it is not a actually a measure of the knowledge of the model - *and cannot be used to describe the forgetting alone*.

 #### Investigating role of the optimizer